 PosologyFor the individual adjustment of dose, the strengths of 25 mg and 50 mg are available.
 The maximum dose regimen is 50 mg daily.

-For post-myocardial infarction heart failure patients:The recommended maintenance dose of eplerenone is 50 mg once daily (OD).
+For post MI heart failure patientsThe recommended maintenance dose of eplerenone is 50 mg once daily (OD).
 Treatment should be initiated at 25 mg once daily and titrated to the target dose of 50 mg once daily preferably within 4 weeks, taking into account the serum potassium level (see Table 1).
-Eplerenone therapy should usually be started within 3-14 days after an acute myocardial infarction.
+Eplerenone therapy should usually be started within 3-14 days after an acute MI.